Christian de Portzamparc

 Christian de Portzamparc ([kʁistjɑ̃ də pɔʁtzɑ̃paʁk]; born 5 May 1944) is a French architect and urbanist.

-He graduated from the École Nationale des Beaux Arts in Paris in 1970 and has since been noted for his bold designs and artistic touch; his projects reflect a sensibility to their environment and to urbanism that is a founding principle of his work.
+He graduated from the École Nationale des Beaux Arts in Paris in 1970.
+His projects reflect a sensibility to their environment and to urbanism that is a founding principle of his work.

-In 1994 he was awarded the Pritzker Prize.
+In 1994, he was awarded the Pritzker Prize.

 Life and career

-De Portzamparc was born in Casablanca, Morocco in 1944, when that country was a French protectorate, to a family of Breton noble descent.
-He began studying architecture in 1962 at the École nationale supérieure des Beaux-Arts in Paris where he was influenced by professors Eugène Beaudouin, who "encouraged his taste for formal expressionism", and George Candilis, who "emphasized systematic work on grids and networks."
-In 1966 he traveled to New York where he spent a few months during a nine-month academic hiatus that was rooted in his hesitations about continuing in architecture— "Architecture seemed to me to be too bureaucratic, and not free enough compared to art; and the modernistic ideals which I worshiped before, seemed to me unable to reach the richness of real life.
+De Portzamparc was born in Casablanca, Morocco in 1944, when it was a French protectorate to a family of Breton noble descent.
+He began studying architecture in 1962 at the École nationale supérieure des Beaux-Arts in Paris where he was influenced by professor Eugène Beaudouin, who "encouraged his taste for formal expressionism", and professor George Candilis, who "emphasized systematic work on grids and networks."
+In 1966, he traveled to New York during a nine-month academic hiatus that was rooted in his hesitations about continuing in architecture.
+He remarked, “Architecture seemed to me to be too bureaucratic, and not free enough compared to art; and the modernistic ideals which I worshiped before, seemed to me unable to reach the richness of real life.
 I also began to criticize my first influences like Le Corbusier".
-Nevertheless, he returned to his studies in the 1967 academic year and would graduate from the Beaux-Arts in 1969.
+Nevertheless, he returned to his studies in the 1967 academic year and graduated from the Beaux-Arts in 1969.
 De Portzamparc created his agency in 1980, supported by Marie-Élisabeth Nicoleau, Étienne Pierrès and Bertrand Beau, and later welcomed Bruno Durbecq, Céline Barda, Léa Xu, André Terzibachian and Clovis Cunha.
-Based in Paris, the agency has 'satellite' offices near building sites, in addition to offices in New York and Rio de Janeiro, and represents a team of 80 people, drawn from all corners of the globe.
+Based in Paris, the agency has 'satellite' offices near building sites, in addition to offices in New York and Rio de Janeiro.
+The office is made up of a team of 80 people, drawn from all corners of the globe.

-Both an architect and urban planner, Christian de Portzamparc is implicated in the research of form and meaning, as well as being a constructer.
+As both an architect and urban planner, Christian de Portzamparc is implicated in the research of form and meaning, as well as being a constructer.
 His work focuses on research over speculation and concerns the quality of life; aesthetics are conditioned by ethics, and he maintains that we have too often dissociated one from the other.
-Christian de Portzamparc focuses on all scales of construction, from simple buildings to urban re-think; the town is a founding principal of his work, developing in parallel and in crossover along three major lines: neighbourhood or city pieces, individual buildings and sky-scrapers.
+Christian de Portzamparc focuses on all scales of construction, from simple buildings to urban re-thinking.
+The town is a central principal of his work, developing in parallel and in crossover along three major lines: neighborhood or city pieces, individual buildings and sky-scrapers.